MastodonC/witan.httpapi/docs/api.md

 }
 ```

-It is your responsibility to upload the file you want stored on Witan using the URL that is in the `witan.httpapi.spec/url` response field.
+It is your responsibility to upload the file you want stored on Witan using the URL that is in the `witan.httpapi.spec/uri` response field.
+Send the file as a binary data file.
+If you are using `curl` then the upload would look something like this:

 ```
-curl -vvv -XPUT --data-binary /Users/jasonbell/Downloads/resp_gas.xml "https://prod-witan-kixi-datastore-filestore.s3-eu-west-1.amazonaws.com/d1bec41e-086e-4ad7-
+curl -vvv -XPUT --data-binary /path/to/your_file.xml "https://prod-witan-kixi-datastore-filestore.s3-eu-west-1.amazonaws.com/d1bec41e.......-4ad7x
 ```

 ### Step 3 - Post the metadata about that file.